 - Consider 3 drawer systems like below, these work in the back of mini vans, trucks, and hatchbacks

-Clothing Organization Organization
+Clothing Packing and Organization

 It seems normal for everyone’s clothing to be packed in their own bags, right?
 What if you packed everyone together?
-While all the kids’ clothes may fit in individual backpacks, they also may all fit in a carry-on sized suitcase.
+While all the kids’ clothes may fit in individual backpacks, they also may all fit in one carry-on sized suitcase.
 The fewer items floating around the tent or your car, the easier it will be to stay organized.

 This enclosed organizer (below) is made to withstand the elements, as it is basically a tiny tent.
 Inside, it has shelves that can fit shoes, rolled up outfits, or other smaller items that can be easily misplaced in a large tent.
 A versatile, but compact organizer, it’s great to have items that can handle all sorts of situations.

 And, these lightweight bags (below) are great for packing up linens and clothing.
 And, when you’re not camping, they fold down nicely.
-Adventurous family tip: these are also great for packing winter gear like bulky snow suits, extra mitts and toques, and all those other random items you need on trips.
+Adventurous family tip: these are also great for packing winter gear like bulky snow suits, extra mitts and toques, and all those other random items you need on your winter trips.

 A Shower Caddy or Toiletry Bag can keep all your small bathroom and shower items easily accessible, which is essential when you’re working with a mobile bathroom situation.
 A hanging organizer or a plastic caddy will keep your items from having to sit directly on the floor or the counter.